 Saturday Pre-race Food: The indoor food service area is called The Pistol Cafe.
 There will be some fresh bagels, bananas, etc starting about 6:30 AM Saturday.
 There will also be water and Tailwind sport drink available.

-Saturday Pre-race Preliminaries: At approximately 7:30 AM, the Alcoa Schools Superintendant will welcome everyone inside The Pistol Corral, there will be a few last minute updates and checks will presented to the charities we raise monies for.
+Saturday Pre-race Preliminaries: At approximately 7:30 AM, the Alcoa Schools Superintendant will welcome everyone inside The Pistol Corral, there will be a few last minute updates.
 Then we will move outside to the starting line, sing the National Anthem will be sung, and the starter's pistol will fire!

 Timing: Solo runners will be using disposable bibs with the timing chip built into the back.
 Relay runners will have either a team bib with an integrated chip or a baton with an integrated timing chip that they will exchange with team members.
 In accordance with USATF official sactioning, all official results, placement, and awards are based on gun time.
 If you think you will place, start accordingly.

 Start Times: 50K solo and relay: 7:55 AM Saturday.
 100K and 100 Miler: 8 AM Saturday.
 50 Miler: 8 PM Saturday.
 10 Miler: 7:55 AM Sunday.
 1 Miler: 8 AM Sunday.
 Races will begin when the starter pistol fires.